 - Law Enforcement Officers

 That’s right, police are required to obtain an OSHA Bloodborne Pathogens Certificate.
 Police are at risk of responding to a situation that may have caused exposure to BBPs and must be prepared to use their training to minimise the risk involved with such a situation.
 They must, the same as anyone else, repeat their training annually.

 For much the same reason as the police, firefighters must also receive training.
 Being a firefighter includes a risk of exposure due to the nature of the scenarios they typically respond to.

 As they are dealing with human cadavers, morticians have a risk of exposure which is higher than many other occupations.
 It is in their best interests that OSHA has required them to receive BBP training.

-Any janitor working in a medical environment has the chance of occupational exposure to bloodborne pathogens.
+Any janitorial staff working in a medical environment has the chance of occupational exposure to bloodborne pathogens.
 As a result, any such janitor must undertake training.
 Janitorial staff in non-healthcare environments do not need training unless their employer deems it necessary.

 - Laundry Workers

 This one is relatively surprising, but it makes obvious sense.
 In the same spirit as janitors, laundry workers in healthcare environments must have trained for their Bloodborne Pathogens Certificate.
 This is due to the risk of soiled and contaminated clothes.